lolzz77/ryuh-bot/README.md

 chmod u+x make.sh
 ./make.sh

+Then, in docker, you can put in .bashrc, so that everytime you start container, it will run But, probably this is not a good idea once the docker run, dont know how to stop it unless u edit the bashrc, and restart the whole container if u dont, your vs code cannot start your bot, because container is already started it
+# run ryuh bot
+# cannot do like './~/ryuh-bot/main' it has a lot environment errors
+cd ~/ryuh-bot
+./main

 If you get error after built, cannot run
 Then you tried to do code change in this vs code, and rebuild again and realize same error rmb, your vs code currently is opening file from your local computer whereas ur docker, is opening another file within that docker 2 different folders/repo you're editting

 ------------------------
 ![image](https://github.com/lolzz77/ryuh-bot/assets/61287457/ed6004bb-a0bf-4aa0-b09b-6767b460afd4)